 The modifier considers the currently present particle positions as the current configuration.
 The reference particle positions are by default taken from frame 0 of the loaded animation sequence (option Upstream pipeline).
 Alternatively, the modifier supports loading the reference particle positions from a separate data file (option External file).

-The modifier stores the calculated displacement vectors in a new particle property named
+The modifier outputs the calculated displacement vectors as a new particle property named

-This particle property supports visualization of the data using graphical arrows.
+This particle property supports visualization of the vectors using arrow glyphs.

-To show the arrows in the viewports, you have to activate the associated vector display.
+To show the arrows in the viewports, you need to turn on the associated vector display.

-Alternatively, you can use the Color coding modifier to
+Alternatively, you can add a Color coding modifier to the pipeline to

-By default, the modifier obtains the reference particle positions from the currently loaded simulation sequence by evaluating the data pipeline at animation time 0.
+By default, the modifier obtains the reference particle positions from the currently loaded simulation trajectory by evaluating the data pipeline at animation timestep 0.
 This default mode is denoted as Constant reference configuration in the user interface.
 If desired, OVITO allows you to pick an animation frame other than 0 as reference.

 Alternatively, you can let OVITO calculate incremental displacements using the option Relative to current frame.
 In this mode, a sliding reference configuration is used, based on a relative time offset with respect to the current configuration.
 Negative offsets correspond to a reference configuration preceding the current configuration in time.
 An offset of -1, for example, lets OVITO use the animation frame immediately preceding the current frame as reference.
-Note that, in this case, displacements cannot be calculated at frame 0, because there is no preceding frame.
+Note that, in this case, displacement calculation fails at frame 0, because there exists no preceding frame.

-In order to calculate displacement vectors, OVITO needs to build a one-to-one mapping between the particles in the reference
+In order to calculate displacement vectors OVITO needs to establish a one-to-one mapping between the particles in the reference

 and the current configuration.
-If the particles possess a property named
+If the particles have a property named

-then OVITO will use this identity information to generate the mapping.
-In such a case, it is okay if the storage order of particles
+then OVITO will use these identifiers to generate the one-to-one mapping.
+In other words, if the particles possess unique identifier, then

-in the input file(s) changes with time.
+OVITO is able to handle changes in the storage order of particles.
 However, if particles do not possess unique identifiers, then the modifier requires that

 the reference configuration contains exactly the same number of particles as the current configuration

-and it assumes that they are stored in the same order.
-This assumption is not always true as some simulation
+and it assumes that the storage order is the same in both configuration.
+This assumption is not always correct as some simulation

-in addition to the positions during a simulation, you should be aware that OVITO may compute wrong displacement vectors because of
+you should be aware that OVITO may compute wrong displacement vectors if the particle storage order changes.